HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 ...
 There Are So Many Music Possibilities!

-Well, in some way it is a chance, because this will enable anybody to compose his/her own music and not bump into the wall of "Everything has been already composed now...".
+Well, in some way it is a chance, because this will enable anybody to compose his/her own music and not bump into the wall of "Everything has already been composed now...".

 If you do not have solid music theory knowledge to help you sort out the possibilities, here is the problem the novice composer has to solve: how to choose between an infinity of possibilities?
 They are too many to test them all.
-You then limit the trials and finally, by chance, by work, by insisting, by inspiration or by any other means, you find one solution that fits.
+You limit the trials and finally, by chance, by work, by insisting, by inspiration or by any other means, you find one solution that fits.
 But depending on the experience, the beginner may also feel the frustration of "I think there must be a better solution, but where can I find it...?".

 The overall purpose of music composition may be expressed as follows: to select THE combination of notes/rhythms/chords/sounds taken from the infinity of possibilities, that will satisfy the effect you want to achieve, the feelings you want to express.